3B Pablo Sandoval returning to Giants on minor league deal

-The 33-year-old is working back from season-ending Tommy John reconstructive surgery on his right elbow in early September.
-Dr. Neal ElAttrache in Los Angeles determined Sandoval needed the procedure on his ulnar collateral ligament, and the third baseman has said he is determined to come back even stronger in 2020.
+The 33-year-old Venezuelan is working back from season-ending Tommy John reconstructive surgery on his right elbow in early September.
+Dr. Neal ElAttrache in Los Angeles determined Sandoval needed the procedure on his ulnar collateral ligament, and Sandoval has said he is determined to come back even stronger in 2020.

 The progress and health status of the switch-hitter will be more clear come spring training next month.
 Pitchers and catchers report to Scottsdale Stadium in Arizona on Feb.
 11.